 The wool coated Labradoodle only needs to be combed or brushed once a week at the very least, and trimming at least 4 times a year.
 Wool coats are very dense and require much more time to comb

 A puppy is most likely going to be the color of whichever parent has the more dominant gene.

-Labradoodles, regardless of the color or coating should be bathed at least once a month and depending your discretion as constant bathing and grooming prevents specks of dirt and diseases for you and your dog.
+Labradoodles regardless of the color or coating should be bathed at least once a month and depending on your discretion as constant bathing and grooming prevent specks of dirt and diseases for you and your dog.